In accordance with section 49C of the Parliamentary Elections Act (Chapter 7), a person who is a

 Act (Ch.
 230), and such person is likely to be prevented by such illness, infirmity or

-disability from traveling to the polling place; - the person is by reason of illness, infirmity, pregnancy or recent childbirth unable to vote in
+2. the person is by reason of illness, infirmity, pregnancy or recent childbirth unable to vote in

 the constituency in which he or she is registered on the day appointed for the taking of the

-poll; - the person, not being a person who qualifies to enroll as an overseas voter under section
+3. the person, not being a person who qualifies to enroll as an overseas voter under section

-49A, expects to be overseas on the day appointed for the taking of the poll; - the person is a candidate or the spouse of a candidate contesting the respective election;
+49A, expects to be overseas on the day appointed for the taking of the poll;

-- the person is an election day worker, an election official or an employee of the Department
+5. the person is an election day worker, an election official or an employee of the Department

 of the Parliamentary Commissioner.